arab07/instaflow/README.md

 ### Getting Successful Results

+- Use good methods like : **Instagram Apps 2019, Tinder Apps 2018, Threads Apps 2023.**
+- Noted for now only new accounts and small follower accounts are successful.
 - Use the automatic setting that is "Not Recommended" or number One.
-- Using good user-agents such as : **REALME, OPPO, POCO, XIAOMI, SAMSUNG, INFINIX, ONEPLUS, PIXEL, TECNO, HUAWEI.**
+- Using good user-agents such as : **REALME, OPPO, POCO, XIAOMI, SAMSUNG, INFINIX, ONEPLUS, PIXEL, NEXUS, HUAWEI.**
 - Search target on **"https://www.instagram.com/explore/"** make sure it has 1k followers and above.
-- Use good methods like : **Instagram Apps 2019, Tinder Apps 2018, Threads Apps 2023.**

 ### No Results?